nayeonshin/nayeonshin.github.io/_posts/2021-05-27-i-do-not-use-ids-in-css-only-use-classes-bem.md

 # Conclusion

-BEM lets us write semantic code, which is our main task as programmers.
+We use BEM (Block Element Modifier) to write semantic markup code, which is our main task as programmers.

 If you have questions or feedback, please feel free to leave a comment.
 Thanks for reading!